johannschopplich/kirby-headless-starter/README.md

 You will then have to provide the HTTP header `Authentication: Bearer ${token}` with each request.

-> ℹ️ The internal `/api/kql` route will always enforce bearer token usage, unless you explicitly disable it in your config (see below).
+> ℹ️ The internal `/api/kql` route will always enforce bearer authentication, unless you explicitly disable it in your config (see below).

-> ⚠️ Without a token your content will be publicly accessible by everyone – page data as well as the KQL endpoint.
-Be careful.
+> ⚠️ Without a token your page content will be publicly accessible by everyone.

 ### Templates